Oxygen saturation: In environmental science

 In aquatic environments, oxygen saturation is a ratio of the concentration of "dissolved oxygen" (DO, O2), to the maximum amount of oxygen that will dissolve in that water body, at the temperature and pressure which constitute stable equilibrium conditions.
 Well-aerated water (such as a fast-moving stream) without oxygen producers or consumers is 100% saturated.

-It is possible for stagnant water to become somewhat supersaturated with oxygen (i.e. reach more than 100% saturation) either because of the presence of photosynthetic aquatic oxygen producers or because of a slow equilibration after a change of atmospheric conditions.
+Stagnant water can become somewhat supersaturated with oxygen (i.e., reach more than 100% saturation) either because of the presence of photosynthetic aquatic oxygen producers or because of a slow equilibration after a change of atmospheric conditions.
 Stagnant water in the presence of decaying matter will typically have an oxygen concentration much less than 100%, which is due to anaerobic bacteria being much less efficient at breaking down organic material.
 Similarly as in water, oxygen concentration also plays a key role in the breakdown of organic matter in soils.
-Higher oxygen saturation allows for aerobic bacteria to persist, which break down decaying organic material in soils much more efficiently than anaerobic bacteria.
-Thus soils with high oxygen saturation will have less organic matter per volume than those with low oxygen saturation.
+Higher oxygen saturation allows aerobic bacteria to persist, which breaks down decaying organic material in soils much more efficiently than anaerobic bacteria.
+Thus, soils with high oxygen saturation will have less organic matter per volume than those with low oxygen saturation.

 Environmental oxygenation can be important to the sustainability of a particular ecosystem.
 The US Environmental Protection Agency has published a table of maximum equilibrium dissolved oxygen concentration versus temperature at atmospheric pressure.
-The optimal levels in an estuary for dissolved oxygen is higher than 6 ppm.
-Insufficient oxygen (environmental hypoxia), often caused by the decomposition of organic matter and/or nutrient pollution, may occur in bodies of water such as ponds and rivers, tending to suppress the presence of aerobic organisms such as fish.
+The optimal levels in an estuary for dissolved oxygen is higher than six ppm.
+Insufficient oxygen (environmental hypoxia), often caused by the decomposition of organic matter and nutrient pollution, may occur in bodies of water such as ponds and rivers, tending to suppress the presence of aerobic organisms such as fish.
 Deoxygenation increases the relative population of anaerobic organisms such as plants and some bacteria, resulting in fish kills and other adverse events.
 The net effect is to alter the balance of nature by increasing the concentration of anaerobic over aerobic species.